mingzhang-yin/mingzhang-yin.github.io/_posts/2020-04-10-Meta-learning-without-Memorization.md

 $$D_{KL}(q(\theta | \mathcal{M})||r(\theta))$$

 where $\theta$ are the parameters of an encoder: $x \to z$.
-Notice here we should only regularize the parameters that are not used in the adaptation, which differs from stardand regularizations.
+Notice we should only regularize the parameters that are not used in the adaptation, which differs from stardand regularizations.
 Combining the meta-regularization with the objectives in Model Agnostic Meta-Learning $($MAML$)$ and Conditional Neural Process $($CNP$)$, we name our proposed new algorithms as MR-MAML and MR-CNP.
 We apply them to several datasets where the tasks are non-mutually exclusive, where the standard meta-learning algorithms can fail.
 The algorithms are tested on a pose prediction dataset where the goal is to predict the orientations of 3D objects by looking at their 2D images.
 Our methods outperform the compared methods by a large margin

 <center>
 <img src="https://raw.githubusercontent.com/mingzhang-yin/mingzhang-yin.github.io/master/assets/images/figure_memo/ee2.png" alt="drawing" width="750"/>
 </center>

-We also test on the non-mutually exclusive few-shot classification problems, for which standard meta-learning methods can give near random predictions in some cases
+We test on the non-mutually exclusive few-shot classification problems, for which standard meta-learning methods can even give near random predictions in some cases.
+Our methods provide a remedy.
 <center>
 <img src="https://raw.githubusercontent.com/mingzhang-yin/mingzhang-yin.github.io/master/assets/images/figure_memo/ee3.png" alt="drawing" width="750"/>
 </center>